moranneil/pands-problem-set/README.md

 ## Question 3: divisors.py.

-THis program prints all numbers between 1,000 and 10,000 that are divisible by 6 but not 12.
+This program prints all numbers between 1,000 and 10,000 that are divisible by 6 but not 12.

 For the solution to this problem the programm uses a for loop, this for loop ran with x starting at 1000 and stopping when x was at 10000 inclusively, 10001 had to be coded in the for loop range.